 Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-Today’s workflow comes from reader Bill B. in Seattle, WA:
+Today’s workflow comes from reader Carolyn B. in the United States:

-How are you using AI in your work?
+How do you use AI?
 Tell us here.

 🎓 Highlights: News, Guides & Events